The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Pro: A tax extension helps you avoid the late filing penalty

-If you file a tax extension and submit your tax return by the October 15thdeadline, you will avoid the late filing penalty.
-Normally, if you owe the IRS and miss the tax deadline, you will be penalized 5% of your unpaid taxes for each month it’s late.
-Once your return is 60 days past the due date, the minimum penalty jumps to $485 or 100% of your unpaid taxes, whichever amount is lower.
+Filing a tax extension can help you avoid the late filing penalty.
+If you submit your tax return by the October 15th deadline, you will avoid the IRS penalty, which is typically 5% of your unpaid taxes for each month you’re late.
+After 60 days, the penalty increases to $485 or 100% of your unpaid taxes—whichever is lower.
+By requesting a tax extension, you’ll get extra time to avoid this penalty.

-Con: Filing an extension and waiting will not make the process any easier
+Con: Filing an extension won’t make the process any easier

 The articles and content published on this blog are provided for informational purposes only.
 The information presented is not intended to be, and should not be taken as, legal, financial, or professional advice.
 Readers are advised to seek appropriate professional guidance and conduct their own due diligence before making any decisions based on the information provided.